Medication Assisted Treatment

 No. Both methadone and suboxone (two commonly used medications in a Medication Assisted Treatment program) can be taken safely for a long period of time when properly maintained through medical and behavioral health professionals.
 Safe withdrawal from MAT medications is possible and encouraged for many clients and may be done under the supervision of your treating physician.
 Ongoing and continued behavioral health counseling is recommended post-treatment.

-This service is self-pay.
+River City accepts several major insurances in payment for services.
 Please call our office for more information.

 Adults dependent on opioids for one year or more are eligible.
 Clients must demonstrate previous failed treatment attempt(s).